makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP47.md

 ## Sentence Summary

-After delivering the StarkNet bridge, the StarkNet Engineering Core Unit is requesting a budget extension to build L2->L1 fast withdrawals and the L2<>L2 teleportation as per the [Protocol Engineering (PE-001) Wormhole design](https://forum.makerdao.com/t/introducing-maker-wormhole/11550).
+After delivering the StarkNet bridge, the StarkNet Engineering Core Unit is requesting a budget extension of $487,292 to build L2->L1 fast withdrawals and the L2<>L2 teleportation as per the [Protocol Engineering (PE-001) Wormhole design](https://forum.makerdao.com/t/introducing-maker-wormhole/11550).
 The bridge built in [Phase I](https://github.com/makerdao/mips/blob/master/MIP39/MIP39c2-Subproposals/MIP39c2-SP19.md#proposed-roadmap) ([GitHub repository](https://github.com/makerdao/starknet-dai-bridge)) has been audited by ChainSecurity (see [audit report](https://chainsecurity.com/security-audit/makerdao-starknet-dai-bridge/)).
 Risk and implementation details of the new phase proposed are explained further in this post: [StarkNet wormhole implementation details](https://forum.makerdao.com/t/starknet-wormhole-implementation-details/12042).

 ## Paragraph Summary

 The StarkNet Engineering Core Unit has produced the deliverables for Phase I as detailed in [MIP39C2-SP19](https://github.com/makerdao/mips/blob/master/MIP39/MIP39c2-Subproposals/MIP39c2-SP19.md#proposed-roadmap): the L1 and L2 contract ([bridge code](https://github.com/makerdao/starknet-dai-bridge)), the governance upgradeability mechanism, the DAI bridge limit, and proper documentation of the code.
 The deployment will happen in January when events are available on StarkNet, and when we have integrated StarkNet's bridge interface.

-StarkNet Engineering Core Unit is proposing a next phase for a requested budget of $404,792.
-The budget is split 50/50 between Maker and StarkWare, as was the case in [MIP40c3-SP28](https://github.com/makerdao/mips/blob/master/MIP40/MIP40c3-Subproposals/MIP40c3-SP28.md): StarkWare will also fund $404,792.
-The total budget of Phase II is $809,583.
+StarkNet Engineering Core Unit is proposing a next phase for a requested budget of $487,292.
+The budget is split 50/50 between Maker and StarkWare, as was the case in [MIP40c3-SP28](https://github.com/makerdao/mips/blob/master/MIP40/MIP40c3-Subproposals/MIP40c3-SP28.md): StarkWare will also fund $487,292.
+The total budget of Phase II is $974,583.

 The deliverables are fast withdrawals L2->L1 and L2<>L2 teleportation.
 The approach is detailed in [this forum post](https://forum.makerdao.com/t/starknet-wormhole-implementation-details/12042).
 The scope of the next phase follows the Wormhole design developed by Protocol Engineering (PE-001): [Introducing Maker Wormhole](https://forum.makerdao.com/t/introducing-maker-wormhole/11550).